Fantasy 101: Common DFS Strategies and Pitfalls

 In DFS, however, pitching is paramount.
 When healthy, Trout always deliver eye-popping results from year to year.
 Yet even he will endure plenty of o-for-4 lines over the course of a season.
 An active and elite ace is far more likely to deliver when on the mound.
 Because most sites’ scoring systems place a premium on wins and innings, they also offer a significant advantage over a dicier upside play unlikely to work more than six frames.

-Even though they will cost a fortune, deGrom and Max Scherzer will prove virtually impossible to fade when facing the Marlins in 2019.
+Even though they will cost a fortune, deGrom and Max Scherzer will prove virtually impossible to fade when facing the Marlins.
 If they earn a win with double-digit strikeouts in seven shutout frames, those without exposure will face an immense uphill battle in cash contests.
 Don’t automatically fade them in GPPs either, as rostering one of these studs will require some lottery-ticket bats anyway.

 Exceptions can be made, particularly when a solid but unspectacular pitcher gets a golden matchup.
 Just don’t get too cute and punt the position with a bottom-of-the-barrel flier.
 There’s a much better chance of finding viable hitters discounted with a platoon advantage.